 Your doctor will assist you determine your due date, as well as arrange a hospital ultrasound scan.

 This is very important as it allows the doctors to check that the size of your baby matches your dates, and also to look out for potential problems like molar pregnancies, ectopic pregnancies, multiple pregnancies, and the general well-being of your baby.

 You will have to drink gallons of water before you go – the hospital will send you a letter telling you the exact amount to drink, and when.
 It is usually within a couple of hours of your ultrasound appointment, to ensure your bladder is nice and full when they do the exam.
 This way, they will get a clearer picture of your baby.
 But I'm warning you now, it is an exercise in self-control because, by the time you arrive for your appointment, you are bursting to go pee.
 Fortunately, they don’t keep you waiting around for this exam and you should be checked in quickly.

 The technician or doctor will put some gel on your stomach to allow the free movement of the scanner over your belly.
 This is usually cold, and although some institutions heat it up a bit first, be prepared for it feeling cold at first.

 They may take photographs – still images for you to take home and fall in love with.
-This early in pregnancy they cannot tell if it is a boy baby or a girl baby, but they can detect the presence of more than one baby, and if the babies share the same embryonic sac or not.
+They cannot tell if it is a boy or a girl this early in the pregnancy, but they can detect the presence of more than one baby, and if the babies share the same embryonic sac.
 This would indicate maternal or fraternal twins.
-Maternal twins or triplet are the result of the same egg splitting, and are identical.
-Fraternal twins or triplets came from separate eggs each with their own sac.
+Maternal twins or triplets are the result of the same egg splitting and are identical.
+Fraternal twins or triplets came from separate eggs, each with their own sac.

 Its medical term at this stage is fetus, but it is still a baby to you.